coffee-snake/coffee-snake/README.md

-### Hello there 👋
+### Hello welcome to Brady's github page👋

-My name is Brady and I go by he/him/his pronouns.
-I am currently studying Computer Science Major at **University of California Irvine**.

-Always excited to work on new projects.
-You can contact me at zwu25@uci.edu.
+I'm always excited to work on new projects.
+Feel free to contact me at bradywu@gmail.com